sous-chefs/grafana/README.md

 ### grafana_organization
 This resource will allow you to create organizations within Grafana.
 This resource is minimally viable and only supports the addition of a new organization by name.
 It does check to see if an organization of the same name already exists, but it does not currently support adding address or city information.

+More information about creating Grafana organizations via the HTTP API can be found [here](http://docs.grafana.org/reference/http_api/#organizations).

 #### Attributes
 | Attribute      | Type     | Default Value       | Description                       |
 |----------------|:--------:|:-------------------:|-----------------------------------|